Gwenddoleu ap Ceidio

 Gwenddoleu ap Ceidio (died c.
 573) or Gwenddolau was a Brythonic king who ruled in Arfderydd (now Arthuret).
 This is in what is now south-west Scotland and north-west England in the area around Hadrian's Wall and Carlisle during the sub-Roman period in Britain.
-Carwinley near Longtown north of Carlisle possibly derives from Cumbric Caer Wenddolau or Gwenddolau's Fort.
+Carwinley, near Longtown, north of Carlisle, possibly derives from Cumbric Caer Wenddolau or Gwenddolau's Fort.
 The earthworks at Liddel Strength is also another contender for Caer Wenddolau.

 Men of the North

-The Bonedd Gwyr y Gogledd records Gwenddoleu as one of the Men of the North and thus the genealogies claim that the legendary figure of Coel Hen is Gwenddoleu's great-great-great-grandfather.
+Bonedd Gwŷr y Gogledd records Gwenddoleu as one of the Men of the North and thus the genealogies claim that the legendary figure of Coel Hen is Gwenddoleu's great-great-great-grandfather.
 Coel Hen was a semi-historical figure and legend often attributes much of southern Scotland to his kingdom.
 These genealogies also record the names of his two brothers, Nudd and Chof.

 Early life

 Gwenddoleu's father was Ceidio ap Arthwys and he had two brothers, Nudd and Chof.
-Little is known of Chof (sometimes spelt Cof) however parallels are often drawn between Nudd and the legendary figure of Lludd Llaw Eraint, father of Gwyn ap Nudd.
+Little is known of Chof (sometimes spelt Cof); however, parallels are often drawn between Nudd and the legendary figure of Lludd Llaw Eraint, father of Gwyn ap Nudd.

 Ceidio's brother, Eliffer Gosgorddfawr was presumed to have been a king of Ebrauc, believed to be the old Roman stronghold of Eburacum.
-Eliffer had two sons called Gwrgi and Peredur (however it may have been as many as twelve).
+Eliffer had two sons called Gwrgi and Peredur (however, it may have been as many as twelve).

-It's unknown when Arfderydd was founded or whether it was founded by Gwenddoleu, his father or another person all-together.
+It is unknown when Arfderydd was founded or whether it was founded by Gwenddoleu, his father or another person all-together.